gengyf2333/horror_vn_study/README.md

 # Horror Visual Novel Study Pipeline

+This repository is bulit for the paper:Can LLMs Generate Horror Atmosphere in Visual Novels?
+A Preliminary Player-Affect Evaluation

 This repository contains a simple pipeline for generating a visual novel story, converting it into a Unity-readable JSON format, generating visual assets, and analysing the user study data.

 The project has two main parts: